ErpNetDocs/tech/modules/crm/clientcenter/platform-settings.md

 ## User-level security

 Requests from the Client Center and other websites are made by types of users known as **System-Application-User**.

-They have enough rights to ensure their ability to apply or change settings only in accordance with the normal functioning of the current website.
+They have enough rights to apply or change settings only in accordance with the normal functioning of the current website.
 Possible confusion with user access to other places in the platform is essentially eliminated.

 By default, the System-Application-User has System rights, but reflects used licenses as well.
 It’s assumed whenever a new website is created and whenever a trusted application is added through the UI.